 Robert undertakes criminal work at the highest level.
-He has been instructed as junior alone in a range of serious cases such as attempted murder (including a gang related shooting with a sawn off shotgun), multi-handed drugs conspiracies/importations, large scale frauds, firearms cases, witness intimidation and allegations of violence at all levels.
+He has been instructed as junior alone in a range of serious cases such as attempted murder (including a gang related shooting with a sawn-off shotgun and a stabbing of an inmate in prison), multi-handed drugs conspiracies and importations, large scale frauds, firearms cases, witness intimidation and allegations of violence at all levels.

-Robert is experienced in representing defendants accused of the most serious of sexual offences such as rape of a child, trafficking for sexual exploitation, forced prostitution and allegations of gang rape.
-Given the level of work he deals with he has frequently been in cases with Queen’s Counsel prosecuting and/or co-defending.
+He is experienced in representing defendants accused of the most serious of sexual offences such as rape of a child, trafficking for sexual exploitation, forced prostitution and allegations of gang rape.
+Given the level of work he deals with he has frequently been instructed in cases as junior alone with Queen’s Counsel prosecuting and/or co-defending.

 He has also been instructed as a led junior in a variety of cases involving allegations such as murder, attempted murder, threats to kill and conspiracy to kidnap, falsely imprison and blackmail.
-These cases have included allegations which involve gang related shootings, pre-meditated stabbings and torture.
+These cases have included allegations which involve gang related shootings, pre-meditated stabbings, kidnap for ransom and torture.

 Robert is frequently sought out to represent individuals in high profile cases where the Defendant risks serious damage to their reputation, such as representing police officers, prison officers, bank managers or solicitors accused of serious criminal offences.
 He also has particular skills in dealing with young offenders and handling difficult clients.